vincoss/maui-samples/src/Localization_Samples/Readme.md

 ﻿
-move other samples from Xamarin sample test each platform
+move other samples from Xamarin samples when required

 ## Ensure default assembly culture
 [assembly: NeutralResourcesLanguage("en")]